deltarobotone/one_smart_control_desktop/README.md

 [**>>>Pre-Build files fo Windows 10<<<**]()

-# Short overview and introduction
+# Overview and short introduction

 One Smart Control Desktop provides control functions on the right (if a robot is connected the commands are used directly).
 At the center of this application is a visualise of the robots workingspace.
 There are some buttons to etablish a connection to your Delta-Robot One.
 On the right side a filled flowchart represents a robot program.
 The toolbar provides add, change and delete functions.
 You can run, save or load a program using this toolbar.